skrhakv/LBS-pLM/README.md

 2. [baseline_utils.py](https://github.com/skrhakv/cryptic-finetuning/blob/master/src/baseline_utils.py)

 ## Setup
-To run the prediction, or to replicate the training, you need to create virtual environment and install appropriate libraries specified in `requirements.txt`
+To run the prediction, or to replicate the training, you need to create virtual environment and install appropriate libraries specified in `requirements.txt`.

 ## Contact
 If you have any questions, don't hesitate to raise an issue!